A Spectral Localization Method for Time-Fractional Integro-Differential Equations with Nonsmooth Data: Discretization of problem ( )

 where the barycentric weights $\omega_j$ are given by

 In this manner, only $n+1$ elliptic equations need to be solved.
-Empirical results suggest that $n$ typically lies between $10$ and $20$.
-In view of the focus of this paper on localization and non-smoothness, acceleration algorithms will not be further discussed in subsequent sections.
-For further details on the implementation and error analysis of this accelerated algorithm, we refer the reader to Section $6$ of \cite{ma2023analyses}.
+Empirical results suggest that $n$ typically lies between $10$ and $20$, thereby enabling a further notable reduction in computational load.
+In view of the focus of this paper on localization and nonsmoothness, acceleration algorithms will not be further discussed in subsequent sections.
+For further details on the implementation and error analysis of this accelerated algorithm, we refer the reader to \cite[Section 6]{ma2023analyses}.